 These irregular-sized ‘chips’ of glass are initially produced from a large plate of tempered glass that is smashed into pieces.
 So the only consistent dimension is the thickness of the original plate of glass, and that is most commonly 1/4″ or 1/2″ thick.

 There is no technical issue to use one size or the other it is really only about aesthetics.
 In a large fire pit, 1/4″ fire glass may look a little overwhelmed, and conversely in a small fireplace 1/2″ fire glass may look a little chunky.

-American Fireglass indicate the relative size of their glass as follows:
+American Fireglass indicates the relative size of its glass as follows:

-Many people are surprised to learn that gas coming out of a fire pit burner should not immediately ignite adjacent to the burner.
+First off all, you may be surprised to learn that gas coming out of a fire pit burner does not immediately ignite adjacent to the burner.
 The gas should percolate up through the fire pit media and ignite just as it reaches the top of the fireplace glass/lava rock, which could be up to 2″ or more above the burner!

 This method of using small lava rock works well for most colors of glass, however, if you are using a ‘clear’ glass then there is a risk that the lava rock color beneath it will to some degree show through and spoil the purity of color.
 In this case, we would recommend using a ‘clear’ colored fire bead as the filler but you won’t save as much as using the lava rock.

-At The Magic Of Fire, we only offer our customers the highest quality fire glass that has a Lifetime Warranty.
+At The Magic Of Fire, we only offer our customers the highest quality fire glass that qualifies for a Lifetime Warranty.
 Every order no matter how small is Shipped Free on the US mainland.

-If you need any assistance calculating how much glass you may need, please do not hesitate to contact us on our Toll-Free Advice Line 844 631 7638.
+If you need any assistance calculating how much glass you may need, please do not hesitate to contact us on our Toll-Free Advice Line which you can find at the top of the page.
 Alternatively, use the chat line on any page of the website.